NutchapolSal/files/usc/condisp/README.md

 no knobs because the game can't

-did not made this with both portrait/landscape compactibility, only for landscape so lol
+did not made this with both portrait/landscape compactibility, only for landscape so lol (but you have your flashy 3d console with portrait anyways)

 ![gifpreview](https://github.com/NutchapolSal/files/raw/master/usc/condisp/prev.gif)